aburrell1/fit_senior_project_website/README.md

-Website for my FIT Senior Project.
+Website for the Fall 2024-2025 FIT Senior Project titled "Tomographic Medical Imaging with Deep Learning".